-The U.S. unemployment rate is low, which means companies everywhere are in a battle to recruit and hire talented employees.
-In an economy where workers have the upper hand, the first response of employers is often to raise salaries and wages.
-However, research shows that a competitive benefits plan can play an increasingly vital role in attracting and retaining skilled workers.
+Recent years have significantly changed the employment landscape.
+Companies everywhere are battling to recruit and retain talented employees.
+In an economy where workers may have the upper hand, the first response of employers is often to raise salaries and wages.
+However, research shows that a competitive benefits plan is increasingly vital in attracting and retaining skilled workers.

 What is a competitive benefits plan?

-Although healthcare benefits are the top priority for employees, companies should not overlook retirement planning, paid time off and other types of benefits.
-When evaluating the value of a benefits plan, today’s employees want a well-rounded benefits plan that meets their needs.
+Although healthcare benefits remain a top employee priority, Employers should pay attention to retirement planning, paid time off, and other benefits.
+When considering the value of a benefits program today’s employees want a well-rounded plan that meets multiple personal needs.

 A top-tier benefits plan is essential for becoming an employer of choice.
-It gives companies an advantage when recruiting top talent, and it motivates skilled employees to stay with the employer longer.
-For employers, a competitive benefits plan can reduce turnover and lower the time and cost of processing departing employees and hiring new ones.
-It also:
+It gives companies an advantage when recruiting top talent and motivates skilled employees to stay with the employer longer.
+For employers, a competitive benefits plan can reduce turnover and lower the time and cost of processing departing employees and hiring new ones by:

-- Enables more consistent delivery of your product or service
+- Enabling more consistent delivery of your product or service

-- Provides a better experience for your customers
+- Providing a better experience for your customers

-Benefit plans offer a powerful tool for keeping employees engaged with your company.
-However, they only work to the extent that they meet the needs of your workforce.
+Benefit plans are a powerful tool for keeping employees engaged.
+However, they only work to the extent that they meet workforce needs.
 Therein lies the challenge for most employers.
-Because people are working longer than ever, today’s employment landscape contains five different generations of workers with different values and benefit priorities:
+Because people are working longer than ever, today’s employment landscape contains four different generations of workers with different values and benefit priorities:

 - Gen X – born between 1965 and 1980